 Corticosteroids and tocilizumab for the arteritic variety

 The arteritic variety is treated with oral corticosteroids (prednisone 80 mg orally once a day and tapered based on erythrocyte sedimentation rate) to protect the other eye.
 If vision loss is imminent, intravenous corticosteroids should be considered.
 Treatment should not be delayed while awaiting the biopsy procedure or its results.
 Early results from clinical trials show that tocilizumab improves glucocorticoid-free remission when compared to corticosteroids only in giant cell arteritis (1 Treatment reference Ischemic optic neuropathy is infarction of the optic disk.
 It can be arteritic or nonarteritic.
 The only constant symptom is painless vision loss.
 Diagnosis is clinical.
 Treatment for the nonarteritic... read more ).
 Treatment of the nonarteritic variety with aspirin or corticosteroids has not been helpful.
 Risk factors are controlled.
 Low-vision aids (eg, magnifiers, large-print devices, talking watches) may be helpful in both types.

 Pearls & Pitfalls

 Ischemic optic neuropathy is usually caused by giant cell arteritis or atherosclerosis.

-Unless excluded, treat for giant cell arteritis to decrease the risk of contralateral involvement.
+Unless excluded, treat for giant cell arteritis with corticosteroids to decrease the risk of contralateral involvement.